OSF Storage Caps (OSF Projects)

 This article is licensed under CC0 for maximum reuse.

-Beginning November 3, 2020, OSF will limit the capacity of private projects and components utilizing OSF Storage to 5 GB and public projects and components to 50 GB, and advises users to integrate add-ons to their projects for storage management wherever possible.
+On November 3, 2020, OSF began limiting the capacity of private projects and components utilizing OSF Storage to 5 GB and public projects and components to 50 GB, and now advises users to integrate add-ons to their projects for storage management wherever possible.

 View the full statement regarding our sustainability plan here.
 Thank you for partnering with us to ensure OSF, a free public good infrastructure, remains a sustainable offering to the research community.
 Please email email@example.com if you have further questions.

 1. Connect a third-party storage integration to your OSF project or component to extend your storage capacity.
 OSF has integrations with 11 storage providers that make it easy to access files stored on other tools directly within your OSF project space.